-Flow Recording Device: For this facility, a two flow recording devices are provided and are located at the point of inflow to and discharge from the treatment plant.
-Reported effluent and influent flows will be used to monitor compliance with the effluent flow limitation and hydraulic loading to the plant.
+Flow Recording Device: For this facility, a single flow recording device is provided and is located at the point of discharge from the treatment plant.
+Since effluent flows will not be significantly different from influent flows, the single flow measurement device will be used for the recording and reporting of both influent and effluent flows.
+Reported effluent flows will be used to monitor compliance with the effluent flow limitation and hydraulic loading to the plant.

-Metals: Metals concentrations measured in compliance with the effluent monitoring requirements listed in Part I.A of this permit may be used to satisfy any pretreatment or industrial waste management metals monitoring requirements listed in Part I.B.7, if the metals are in the same form (i.e. total).
-Sampling must be conducted in accordance with Part I.B.7.
+Metals: Metals concentrations measured in compliance with the effluent monitoring requirements listed in Part I.A of this permit may be used to satisfy any pretreatment or industrial waste management metals monitoring requirements listed in Part I.B.6, if the metals are in the same form (i.e. total).
+Sampling must be conducted in accordance with Part I.B.6.